When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications-aware Trajectory Planning

 \section{Communications-aware Trajectory Planning}

-As mentioned in section \ref{sec:Intro}, \acf{CaTP} is trajectory planning in the context of \acf{CaR} and \acf{RaC} applications. \ac{CaTP} problems aim to design trajectories where both communications (e.g., communication energy consumption, quality of the communications link, number of transmitted bits) and robotics aspects (e.g., kinematic and dynamic constraints, motion energy consumption) are simultaneously considered.
+As mentioned in section \ref{sec:Intro}, \ac{CaTP} refers to designing trajectories where both communications aspects (e.g. communication energy consumption, quality of the communications link, number of transmitted bits) and robotics aspects (e.g. kinematic and dynamic constraints, motion energy consumption) are simultaneously considered.
 We begin with some preliminary concepts.
 A particular case of \ac{CaTP} is the \acf{CaPP} problem.
-The trajectory and path are defined as follows. \begin{definition}[Path] The {\bf path} followed by a robot from time instant $t_1$ to $t_2$ is defined as $\mathcal{P}(\mathbf{p}(t),t_1,t_2)\triangleq\{\mathbf{p}(t)|t\in[t_1,t_2]\}$, where $\mathbf{p}(t)$ is the position of the robot at time instant $t$. \end{definition} \begin{definition}[Trajectory] The {\bf trajectory} followed by a robot from time instant $t_1$ to $t_2$ is the description of the robot's position at each instant $t\in[t_1,t_2]$ and can then be described as $\mathcal{T}(\mathbf{p}(t),t_1,t_2)=\{\mathbf{p}(t),t|t\in[t_1,t_2]\}$. \end{definition} The {\bf path} consists of the collection of all the points visited by the \ac{MR} without specifying when and without any velocity information.
-On the other hand, the trajectory gives not only information about the points visited by the \ac{MR}, but also a temporal description of the change of the \ac{MR}'s position over time.
-The trajectory can also be considered as the combination of the path and the \ac{MR}'s velocity profile.
+The trajectory and path are defined as follows: \begin{definition}[Path] The {\bf path} followed by a robot from time instant $t_1$ to $t_2$ is defined as $\mathcal{P}(\mathbf{p}(t),t_1,t_2)\triangleq\{\mathbf{p}(t)|t\in[t_1,t_2]\}$, where $\mathbf{p}(t)$ is the position of the robot at time $t$. \end{definition} \begin{definition}[Trajectory] The {\bf trajectory} followed by a robot from time instant $t_1$ to $t_2$ is the description of the robot's position at each instant $t\in[t_1,t_2]$ and can then be described as $\mathcal{T}(\mathbf{p}(t),t_1,t_2)=\{\mathbf{p}(t),t|t\in[t_1,t_2]\}$. \end{definition} The {\bf path} consists of the collection of all the points visited by the \ac{MR} without specifying when and without any velocity information.
+The {\bf trajectory} gives not only information about the points visited by the \ac{MR}, but also a temporal description of the change of the \ac{MR}'s position over time.
+The trajectory can also be considered as the combination of the path and the velocity profile.

+From the application point of view, a \ac{CaTP} problem can be categorized as either a \ac{CaR} or a \ac{RaC} task. {This classification pertains only the nature of the application and it is not related to the mathematical formulation directly.
+In \cite{GeraciIEEECST2022}, the authors present the similar categorization in the context of \ac{UAV} communications, although they don't use the terms \ac{CaR} and \ac{RaC}, and they describe both categories very concisely: {\it 'what can \acp{UAV} do for networks'} and {\it 'what can networks do for \acp{UAV}'}.
+Thus, we can follow a similar strategy, and say that \ac{RaC} are applications that result from the question '{\it what can robots do for networks?}' while \ac{CaR} are applications that result from the question '{\it what can networks do for robots?}'. }